Skip to content

 The pipeline consists of the following steps:

-1. Run tests via tap command.
+1. Run tests via the tap command.
 You can pass parameters if needed.

-3. Adjust XUnit reports for better processing by Azure DevOps.
+3. Adjust XUnit reports for improved processing by Azure DevOps.

-4. Gather logs and reports in TAP/TRP formats in reports folder for Publish Build Artifacts task.
+4. Gather logs and reports in TAP/TRP formats in the reports folder for the Publish Build Artifacts task.

-5. Upload test results to Azure with Publish Test Results task.
+5. Upload test results to Azure using the Publish Test Results task.

-After execution of the pipeline one can review test results:
+After the pipeline executes, you can review test results:

 Test Report